-Range of Management actions from the main Overview and Scrutiny Committee and the Climate, Community and Culture Scrutiny Panel:
+Range of Management actions from the main overview and scrutiny and Climate Committee Safety and environment panel:

 The review of the Council Tax Reduction Scheme (CTRS) aimed at identifying potential savings of £2,000,000 was discussed.
 A consultancy company, Policy and Practice, was hired to assist with the review.
 They had experience working with several London boroughs and others outside the city.
 The goal was to make the scheme more flexible, as it was previously very rigid, with eligibility based strictly on means-testing.
 The review aimed to ensure support for those in the greatest financial need, regardless of their category.
 Another key objective was to protect individuals who were unable to work, while also addressing those who were working but still receiving CTRS benefits.